It is not uncommon for women to be diagnosed with back labor during the third trimester of pregnancy.

 During labor, you may experience cramping or soreness in your lower back.
-Severe discomfort in between contractions that gets much worse during contractions are sure signs of back labor.
+Severe discomfort in between contractions that gets much worse during contractions is a sure sign of back labor.

 How is the condition treated?

 If the cause is fetal positioning, certain techniques can be used to help the baby change positions.
-It is also a good idea to use techniques to re-position the baby if the cause is unknown.
+It’s also a good idea to use techniques to re-position the baby if the cause is unknown.

 Back labor can also be relieved by getting the mother off her back.